EWDA Small Grants

 The main applicant and project leader must be an EWDA member.
 Early career members are encouraged to apply.
 The proposed project must have measurable objectives which are achievable within 24 months (including reporting to the EWDA board).
 The budget requested from EWDA cannot exceed 3,000 Euros per project.
 Project proposals with a higher total budget than that requested from EWDA can be considered as long the applicants provide evidence that the rest of the budget has been secured from other funding sources.

-All applications should be made on the EWDA Research Grant application form.
+All applications should be made on the respective application forms:

 Past Recipients